Science communication skills:

 As a scientist, you were no doubt trained to build up evidence and to support your arguments with meticulously thorough explanations.
 But who is to say that your public wants or needs to know everything?
 They might be more interested in certain aspects of your project than others.
 As Matthew S. Savoca, postdoctoral researcher at the Hopkins Marine Station of Stanford University, states: “in science communication, a speaker should adjust the way they explain their work depending on the audience”.

-When you begin preparing to communicate, you should be thinking about who your audience is.
+When you start preparing your speech, you should be thinking about who your audience is.
 Put yourself in their shoes.
 The general public is interested in how your research affects their lives or society today, tomorrow, or in ten years’ time.
 Funders are usually interested in how they may get a return on their investment.
 Your peers will want to know more about how you work, what your findings are and the possibility for future collaborations.
 Industry partners will look for technologies that can help propose products or services that will become a commercial success.
 Make sure you understand what your audience is interested in and adapt your communication accordingly.

 2. Build your message